Depsang Bulge: 1962–2012

 After the 1962 war, both India and China were preoccupied with other issues and essentially left the border alone for several decades.
 By 1976, the Chinese preoccupation with the Tibetan rebels had ended and India also acquired much better information about the border.
-The Indian Cabinet established a China Study Group to recommend "patrolling limits, rules of engagement and the pattern of Indian presence" along the border.
+The Indian Cabinet established a China Study Group to recommend "patrolling limits, rules of engagement, and the pattern of Indian presence" along the border.
 Consequently, both sides gradually moved up to the line, asserting their presence.
-The patrols often criss-crossed and the different perceptions of the LAC became manifest.
+The patrols often crisscrossed, and the different perceptions of the LAC became manifest.

 Between 2003 and 2008, China embarked on large-scale infrastructure development in the run-up to the Beijing Olympics.
 Starting in 2010, the Aksai Chin Road (G219) was re-paved at a cost of $476 million.